How a Timpani is Made

 Copper can be easily stretched out and shaped to create a timpani shell with deep sound and long sustain, and has been used for timpani kettles since the past.
 However, the method of manufacturing the kettle has changed completely over time.

 First of all, a flat copper plate several millimeters thick is fitted to the size of the kettle to be made and cut in a round shape.
-When cutting the shell while rotating it, a small hole is formed in the center, which becomes the bottom.
-This hole is later enlarged to shape the shell.

 Once the plate has started to take shape, it is removed from the machine and annealed.
 This is necessary in order to avoid wrinkles and cracks in the plate, as copper work hardens quickly.

 Although copper is a rather soft material, it transforms into a harder substance once it is machined.
 This is called "work hardening."
 For instance, if you were to bend and straighten a wire over and over again, it would eventually break.
 When you stress a material by processing or machining it, work hardening occurs.
 Because of this, the material must be heated with flame to soften it during processing.

 From annealing to inner face polishing and coating

 Once the kettle has been formed, it is annealed again, and the form is stabilized by releasing the force pressing upon it to return it to its previous shape.
 When the shell is heated, it reacts with the oxygen in the air, creating an oxidation layer, and causing a mottled color on the surface.
 However, this mottling can be cleanly removed by polishing.
 The shell is then buffed to create a smooth surface.

 Now, it is time for polishing.
 When a timpani is played, the air inside the kettle vibrates as well.
 Polishing the inside of the kettle to make it smooth gives the timpani a crisp sound with sharp attack.